fleschutz/PowerShell/Docs/locate-zip-code.md

 ## locate-zip-code.ps1 - Prints the geo location of a zip-code

-This script prints the geographic location of the given zip-code.
+This PowerShell script prints the geographic location of the given zip-code.

 ## Parameters
 ```powershell